thisdwhitley/ansible-role-vscode/README.md

 All of these variables should be considered **optional** however, be aware that sanity checking is minimal (if at all):

-* `vscode_version`
-  * this allows you to specify a version, but if it is not latest, you will be reminded incessantly that there is a newer version avaible, so I usually don't specify a version
 * `users` *ideally you could configure Visual Studio Code differently per user, and this nested list of users allows for that*
   * `username`